abken601/Tic-Tac-Toe-Deep-Reinforcement-Learning/README.md

 We train our DQN by 200,000 episodes.
 In every 1,000 episodes, we use the 'trained' network to play 1,000 games and collect some stats, the result is as follows.

+Despite a disappointing result, you may run the above simulation from main.py in the repository.
+We will improve the experiment by introducing DDQN (Deep Double Q-Learning).
+DDQN consists of two DQN, one is the target network to be trained, the other network generates behavior to improve the target network.
+After a certain episode, the behavior network is synchronized to the target network.
+This can prevent the overestimating behavior of just DQN.
+By decoupling the estimation using two networks, the target network can learn which states are valuable without interfered by the immediate next action estimated by itself.